 Compared to other markets that have either recently launched adult-use sales, or are on the verge of launching legal sales, Missouri may have a lower total addressable market due to a considerably smaller population and lower number of annual visitors than New Jersey and New York; however, Missouri holds several distinct advantages.

 Missouri benefits from the foundation of a strong medical program, with a long list of qualifying conditions, broad retail availability, and competitive brand landscape made up of MSOs and local brands alike.
 Another factor expected to give the Missouri market a strong adult-use launch is its proximity to states with limited cannabis access.
 While Missouri does border the adult-use Illinois market, it is also bordered by seven other states with a 21+ population of over 19 million, suggesting that cross-border shoppers will give a strong boost to the initial years of legal sales.

-The “Show Me” state is expected to launch adult-use sales as early as February 2023, which would give the state the second-shortest timeline from legalization to launch of adult-use sales.
-Adult-use sales are expected to bring in ~$277 million in 2023, bringing total sales for the year to ~$730 million.
-BDSA forecasts Missouri to join the “billion-dollar cannabis market” club in 2024, with total sales expected to reach ~$1.1 billion and grow to ~$1.3 billion by 2026.
+The “Show Me” state launched adult-use sales in February 2023, giving the state the second-shortest timeline from legalization to launch of adult-use sales.
+Adult-use sales are expected to bring in $1.1 billion in 2023, bringing total sales for the year to $1.4 billion.
+BDSA forecasts total sales in Missouri to reach $1.5 billion in 2024, and grow to $1.8 billion by 2027.